zack-schmidt/omnicalc_params/README.md

     - If I submit that form, I should see the square of the number that I entered.
  - If I visit the URL [http://localhost:3000/square_root/new](http://localhost:3000/square_root/new), I should see a form with a label and an input to enter a number.
     - If I submit that form, I should see the square root of the number that I entered.
- - If I visit the URL [http://localhost:3000/payment/new](http://localhost:3000/payment/new), I should see a form with labels and inputs to enter three values, an **annual interest rate in basis points, or hundredths of a percent**, a number of years, and a principal amount.
+ - If I visit the URL [http://localhost:3000/payment/new](http://localhost:3000/payment/new), I should see a form with labels and inputs to enter three values, an **annual interest rate in basis points, or hundredths of a percent**, a number of years remaining, and a present value.
     - If I submit that form, I should see the monthly loan payment due given the values that I entered.
  - If I visit the URL [http://localhost:3000/random/new](http://localhost:3000/random/new), I should see a form with labels and inputs to enter two numbers, a minimum and a maximum.
     - If I submit that form, I should see a random number that falls between the numbers that I entered.